ODOT-PTS/TNExT/README.md

     available at the GitHub repository.
 Otherwise, the source code can be downloaded directly from GitHub.
 6.	**Maven Apache Project**.
 Maven is used to run the TNAST on a Tomcat7 web server.
+7.  **Tomcat Config** The war file should be installed as ROOT.war on the Tomcat7 server, it will be installed to '/' on the server.

 # Setting Database Parameters
 Once the source code of the TNAST is downloaded from the GitHub repository and copied onto a local computer disk, the comma separated value (CSV) file named “databaseParams.csv” must be opened.
 The path to access the file “databaseParams.csv” is shown below.
 [Project Directory] indicates the location where the source code of the TNAST is saved on the local computer disk.